-1. One Campus - one supervisor
+1. One Work site - one supervisor

-If a group of employees from one campus are involved in the same issue, the grievance shall be submitted in writing to their immediate supervisor (or designee).
+If a group of employees from one work site are involved in the same issue, the grievance shall be submitted in writing to their immediate supervisor (or designee).
 It shall be submitted at Step 2 by the Union on behalf of all similarly affected employees.

-2. One Campus - multiple supervisors
+2. One Work site - multiple supervisors

-If a group of employees from one campus are involved in the same issue, the grievance shall be submitted in writing to the appropriate member of Chancellor's Cabinet.
+If a group of employees from one work site are involved in the same issue, the grievance shall be submitted in writing to the appropriate member of the Executive Council, with a copy to Human Resources.
 It shall be submitted at Step 3 by the Union on behalf of all similarly affected employees.